 Having great corporate governance programs in place but not complying to these programs has become a normal practice globally.
 Traditional approaches to corporate governance are extremely formal, bureaucratic, cosmetic, non-holistic and non-authentic, and therefore provide no protection from potentially catastrophic ethical failures.
 Most corporate governance programs made things worse, create a stable basis for more corruption and are doomed to fail.
 We need a sustainable and innovative solution to this global epidemic urgently.
 I picked up where others left off by launching an innovative and sustainable methodology for creating a culture of good people, in which high ethical values are aligned with their corporate governance rules, regulations and guidelines and embedded in their mind.
 It is based on my new book “Authentic Governance; Aligning Personal Governance with Corporate Governance”.
 Two main endorsements for this book:

 1) “Authentic Governance is a systematic, integrated, pragmatic, and innovative approach to corporate governance.
 By expanding traditional corporate governance concepts and integrating personal integrity and ethical leadership into one overall authentic governance framework, Dr. Hubert Rampersad gives us a new blueprint for sustainable corporate governance in which formal corporate regulations and personal values mutually reinforce each other.
 By unifying corporate ethics with individual ethics he has written an outstanding synthesis, which is addressed to the corporate challenges of managing in the 21st century”.

 2) “This book makes a most useful contribution to the never ending challenge of protection from potentially catastrophic ethical failures.
 It serves as a practical guide and a tool kit for executives who aspire to realize ethical corporate excellence”.

-Authentic Governance starts with value-based leadership development, embedding personal values in the mind of the Chairman, President, CEO, CFO, managers and all employees, and guiding them to sincerely reflect on these values.
+Authentic Governance starts with value-based leadership development, embedding personal values in the mind of the Chairmen, Presidents, CEOs, CFOs, managers and all employees, and guiding them to sincerely reflect on these values.
 This is about decency and personal integrity.
 Authentic Governance is one of the first tangible and measurable means to create a way of life within organizations, characterized by trust, credibility, transparency, personal responsibility, personal integrity, and a high performance ethical business culture.
 This will have a positive impact throughout society’.
 I refer to my related Youtube video.